Self-Hosted Deployment Guide¶

 Configuration¶

-Most customer-specific configuration is handled through terraform.tfvars.
+Most configuration specific to your deployment is handled through terraform.tfvars.

 To restrict access to the public application, set allowed_app_cidr to your office or CIDR: